virtual-cast/Zenject/README.md

         }
         ```

-    1. **ByNewPrefabMethod** - Initialize subcontainer by instantiating a new prefab.
-Note that unlike `ByNewContextPrefab`, this bind method does not require that there be a GameObjectContext attached to the prefab.
-In this case the GameObjectContext is added dynamically and then run with the given installer method.

-        ```csharp
-        Container.Bind<Foo>().FromSubContainerResolve().ByNewPrefabMethod(MyPrefab, InstallFoo);

-        void InstallFoo(DiContainer subContainer)
-        {
-            subContainer.Bind<Foo>();
-        }
-        ```

-    1. **ByNewPrefabInstaller** - Initialize subcontainer by instantiating a new prefab.
-Same as ByNewPrefabMethod, except it initializes the dynamically created GameObjectContext with the given installer rather than a method.

-        ```csharp
-        Container.Bind<Foo>().FromSubContainerResolve().ByNewPrefabInstaller<FooInstaller>(MyPrefab);

-        class FooInstaller : Installer
-        {
-            public override void InstallBindings()
-            {
-                Container.Bind<Foo>();
-            }
-        }
-        ```

     1. **ByNewContextPrefabResource** - Initialize subcontainer instantiating a new prefab obtained via `Resources.Load`.
 Note that the prefab must contain a `GameObjectContext` component attached to the root game object.

         ```csharp
         Container.Bind<Foo>().FromSubContainerResolve().ByNewContextPrefabResource("Path/To/MyPrefab");
         ```

-    1. **ByNewPrefabResourceMethod** - Initialize subcontainer instantiating a new prefab obtained via `Resources.Load`.
-Note that unlike `ByNewPrefabResource`, this bind method does not require that there be a GameObjectContext attached to the prefab.
-In this case the GameObjectContext is added dynamically and then run with the given installer method.

-        ```csharp
-        Container.Bind<Foo>().FromSubContainerResolve().ByNewPrefabResourceMethod("Path/To/MyPrefab", InstallFoo);

-        void InstallFoo(DiContainer subContainer)
-        {
-            subContainer.Bind<Foo>();
-        }
-        ```

-    1. **ByNewPrefabResourceInstaller** - Initialize subcontainer instantiating a new prefab obtained via `Resources.Load`.
-Same as ByNewPrefabResourceMethod, except it initializes the dynamically created GameObjectContext with the given installer rather than a method.

-        ```csharp
-        Container.Bind<Foo>().FromSubContainerResolve().ByNewPrefabResourceInstaller<FooInstaller>("Path/To/MyPrefab");

-        class FooInstaller : MonoInstaller
-        {
-            public override void InstallBindings()
-            {
-                Container.Bind<Foo>();
-            }
-        }
-        ```

-    1. **ByNewGameObjectInstaller** - Initialize subcontainer by instantiating a empty game object, attaching GameObjectContext, and then installing using the given installer.
-This approach is very similar to ByInstaller except has the following advantages:

-        - Any ITickable, IInitializable, IDisposable, etc. bindings will be called properly
-        - Any new game objects that are instantiated inside the subcontainer will be parented underneath the game object context object
-        - You can destroy the subcontainer by just destroying the game object context game object

-    1. **ByNewGameObjectMethod** - Same as ByNewGameObjectInstaller except the subcontainer is initialized based on the given method rather than an installer type.

 1. **FromSubContainerResolveAll** - Same as FromSubContainerResolve except will match multiple values or zero values.